 - Install packages:

-pip install idna - Create requirements.txt:
+pip install idna. - Create

-pip freeze > requirements.txt - Future installations from requirements.txt:
+requirements.txt:pip freeze > requirements.txt. - Future installs:

-pip install -r requirements.txt - Deactivate the environment:
+pip install -r requirements.txt. - Deactivate:

 - Windows:

-.\myenv\Scripts\deactivate.bat - *macOS/Linux:
+.\myenv\Scripts\deactivate.bat. - macOS/Linux:

 - Windows:

-An example of the first time on Windows:
+Example of the first time on Windows:

 python -m venv myenv